blrobin2/blrobin2.github.io/_posts/2023-11-14-vampire-hunter-d-bloodlust.md

 letterboxd_url: https://boxd.it/59PNu3
 mst3k: false
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

 <b><a href="https://boxd.it/pOmcY/detail">Hooptober 9.0</a> | 14/34 | Animated Films 2/2</b>

 This sequel has little connection to the original, except for the main character.
 The first provides additional backstory, but it isn't necessary to understand the movie.

 While this movie still features elements of the original Gothic style in certain aspects, it is not as dominant throughout.

 This movie has more of a Western, post-apocalyptic vibe.